-After applying for Australian Citizenship approved candidates will receive notification from the Department of Home Affairs by way of an approval letter.
+After applying for Australian Citizenship approved conferees will receive notification from the Department of Home Affairs by way of an approval letter.

-Ceremonies are held at the Civic Centre regularly, usually every two months, however this may change due to special circumstances.
+Ceremonies are held at the Civic Centre regularly; usually every month on a Thursday evening however this may change due to special circumstances.

-Once you make the pledge at a ceremony you will receive your Certificate of Citizenship (provided by the Department of Home Affairs), your legal proof of Australian citizenship which allows you to apply to vote and for an Australian passport.
+Once you make the pledge at a ceremony you will receive your Certificate of Citizenship (provided by the Department of Home Affairs).
+This becomes your legal proof to enrol to vote and apply for an Australian passport.

 To enrol contact the Australian Electoral Commission.